AndreaBorghesiUnibo/ai4europe_benchmark_guide/docs/source/automation_enabled_by_benchmarking.md

 ## Importance of Benchmarking

-- ***Performance Indicators***: Benchmarks provide crucial insights into how well an algorithm performs on specific systems.
-- ***System Variability***: AI algorithms deployed on different systems exhibit varied performance, making it essential to test across multiple heterogeneous platforms.
+Benchmarks provide crucial insights into how well an algorithm performs on specific systems.
+This is especially true given current system variability, as AI algorithms deployed on different systems exhibit varied performance, making it essential to test across multiple heterogeneous platforms.

 ## Challenges in AI Adoption